plumphp/plum/docs/converters.md

 $workflow->addConverter(new NullConverter());
 ```

-We can also use a function as filter:
+We can also use a function as converter:

 ```php
 $workflow = new Workflow();